 - Scenario 3: Too Much Flour

 - Scenario 4: Cookie Dough Dried Out in The Fridge

 Why is My Cookie Dough Dry?

 Whether it is a sugar cookie recipe you’re following or a chunky chocolate chip cookie recipe, you must always add enough wet ingredients to your mix so that your dry ingredients can bind together and not crumble all over the place.

-Now let’s look at these scenarios in more detail and I will show you exactly how to fix it.
+Now let’s look at these scenarios in more detail and I will show you exactly how to fix them.

 Scenario 1: Not Enough Liquid

 In most cookie recipes, you’ll find that the ratio of water in comparison to fat, sugar, and flour is very low, but not nonexistent!
-The water content in cookies comes from eggs, sometimes milk, and even the extracts used in your cookie.
+The liquid ingredients in cookies come from eggs, sometimes milk, and even the extracts used in your cookie.

 The liquid component of your cookie helps hydrate and thereby bind together the dry ingredients.
 As the water evaporates in the oven, steam is created which helps your cookie puff and spread a little more.
 If you are baking sugar cookies, the liquid prevents your cookies from cracking.